stac-utils/stac-geoparquet/docs/usage.md

 ## Parquet

-Use [`to_parquet`][stac_geoparquet.arrow.to_parquet] to write STAC Arrow data in memory.
+Use [`to_parquet`][stac_geoparquet.arrow.to_parquet] to write STAC Arrow data from memory to a path or file-like object.
 This is a special function to ensure that [GeoParquet](https://geoparquet.org/) 1.0 or 1.1 metadata is written to the Parquet file.

 [`parse_stac_ndjson_to_parquet`][stac_geoparquet.arrow.parse_stac_ndjson_to_parquet] is a helper that connects reading (newline-delimited) JSON on disk to writing out to a Parquet file.